SharePoint/PnP-Guidance/sitescore/Microsoft.SharePoint.Client.ListExtensions.md

 |:-----|:-----|
 | [AddRemoteEventReceiver(List, String, String, EventReceiverType, EventReceiverSynchronization, Boolean)](Microsoft.SharePoint.Client.ListExtensions.b9c036ed.md) | Registers a remote event receiver
 | [AddRemoteEventReceiver(List, String, String, EventReceiverType, EventReceiverSynchronization, Int32, Boolean)](Microsoft.SharePoint.Client.ListExtensions.f19fbc38.md) | Registers a remote event receiver
+| [AddWebhookSubscription(List, String, DateTime, String, String)](Microsoft.SharePoint.Client.ListExtensions.562ded14.md) | Add the a Webhook subscription to a list Note: If the access token is not specified, it will cost a dummy request to retrieve it
+| [AddWebhookSubscription(List, String, Int32, String, String)](Microsoft.SharePoint.Client.ListExtensions.94d285b1.md) | Add the a Webhook subscription to a list Note: If the access token is not specified, it will cost a dummy request to retrieve it
 | [CreateDocumentLibrary(Web, String, Boolean, String)](Microsoft.SharePoint.Client.ListExtensions.e18b841c.md) | Adds a document library to a web.
 Execute Query is called during this implementation
 | [CreateList(Web, ListTemplateType, String, Boolean, Boolean, String, Boolean)](Microsoft.SharePoint.Client.ListExtensions.8c2b1d97.md) | Adds a default list to a site
 | [CreateList(Web, Guid, Int32, String, Boolean, Boolean, String, Boolean)](Microsoft.SharePoint.Client.ListExtensions.bc245822.md) | Adds a custom list to a site